 \subsection{Optimization}

-\textbf{Training objective.} Given a raster image $\mathcal{I} \in \mathbb{R}^{H \times W \times 3}$, our goal is to vectorize it into Bézier curves while achieving high-fidelity reconstruction.
+\textbf{Training objective.} Given a raster image $\mathcal{I} \in \mathbb{R}^{H \times W \times 3}$, the goal of image vectorization is to vectorize the image into Bézier curves while ensuring a high-fidelity reconstruction.
 We first randomly generate a set of Bézier curves to lay on the canvas, then employ the differentiable rasterizer discussed in Sec. \ref{sec:rasterizer} to render a raster image $\hat{\mathcal{I}} \in \mathbb{R}^{H \times W \times 3}$.
 The Bézier curves can then be optimized through any gradient-based loss functions.
 In this work, we formulate the optimization objective as minimizing the loss between $\mathcal{I}$ and $\hat{\mathcal{I}}$ while enforcing the curves to be convex.
 Therefore, we only adopt an $L_2$ loss and a Xing loss $L_{\text{Xing}}$ \cite{xu2022live}, as:

 where $\lambda_1$ and $\lambda_2$ are hyperparameters that trade off the two loss functions.